evo-company/hiku/docs/guide/introduction.rst

   data = {
       'character': {
           1: dict(name='James T. Kirk', species='Human'),
           2: dict(name='Spock', species='Vulcan/Human'),
           3: dict(name='Leonard McCoy', species='Human'),
       },
   }

+.. note:: For simplicity we will use in-memory data structures to store our data.
+  How to load data from more sophisticated sources like databases will be explained in the next chapters.

-Then lets extend our graph with one Edge_ and one Link_:
+Then lets extend our graph with one :py:class:`~hiku.graph.Edge` and one :py:class:`~hiku.graph.Link`:

 .. code-block:: python